gaehlerm/SoftwareEngineering/README.md

 This book contains very little code.
 It’s more about concepts or software engineering, rather than about difficult examples.
 Still, some of the concepts are easier to understand with a few lines of code.
 As the programming languages I chose mostly python and a some C++.
 Not because these languages would be better than for example JavaScript, but rather because these are the languages I know.

 This book tries to give clear answers to simple problems.
 I also try giving answers to hard problems, but these are as in other books usually fairly vague.
 The only thing that really helps against hard problems is a lot of experience.
 It would take too much explanations or code to explain all the details.
 I can only try to lay out all the different arguments for some tradeoffs and then you have to do all the reasoning by yourself.
 This is why software engineering is hard.
 There are just too many problems without any clear solutions.
 And you have to solve them all by yourself.

+This book is about engineering, not about a scientific approach.
+Thus there is no absolute truth.
+I rather give some general advice.
+For this reason, there are only few references for specific topics.
+Most chapters are my personal summary about several chapter in a specific book, thus I mention what book I was reading as a foundation.

 ## The Life of a Software Engineer